BrandonVP/6DOF/README.md

 This portion of the code runs on the Mega2560 and controls either of the two arms.
 It is currently being rewritten to improvement movement and convert to non-blocking code.

+IDE: I am using visual studios with vMicro plugin

 ![alt text](https://github.com/BrandonVP/6DOF/blob/master/s1.jpg)